horizon-developers/browser/README.md

 ## Building from source

 ### 1. Prerequisites
-- Git for Windows (included in PATH)
+- Git for Windows (MUST be present in PATH)
-- Visual Studio 2022, version 17.13 or newer
+- Visual Studio 2026, version 18.1.0 or newer
 - Windows 11 SDK (10.0.26100.0)
-- .NET 9 SDK
+- .NET 10 SDK
 - Windows Application Workload

 ### 2. Clone the repository